jlomako/pdfscraper/README.md

 * loading R package "pdftools" resulted in errors -->
  <a href="https://github.com/r-lib/actions/issues/78#issuecomment-611733294">solution</a>: use runner "macos-10.15" and install XQuartz before pdftools is installed: Add <code>run: brew install xquartz --cask</code> to yml file<br>
 * GH stopped supporting macos-10.15 this summer (2022), runs on macos-11 now
-* ggplot stopped working and has been de-activated until i find a solution
+* ggplot stopped working and has been de-activated until I find a solution
-* disabled old workflow and created new yml file with v2
-* OBS! yml needs renv.lock file in directory to load packages (still runs on macos-11, ubuntu not working)
+* created new yml file that loads packages from renv.lock (still runs on macos-11, ubuntu not working)
-* ggplot2 working again :)
+* rewrote everything in python, bot runs on ubuntu now and is much faster